benc-uk/k6-reporter/readme.md

 This helps visualize load test results in an easy-to-read format, enabling better analysis and sharing of performance test results.
 Simply import the module into your k6 test scripts to generate comprehensive HTML reports with charts and tables showing response times, request rates, and other critical performance indicators.

-Any checks or thresolds defined in your test will be highlighted, with indications of pass/fail status.
+Any checks or thresholds defined in your test will be highlighted, with indications of pass/fail status.

 ![](https://img.shields.io/github/last-commit/benc-uk/k6-reporter)
 ![](https://img.shields.io/github/release/benc-uk/k6-reporter)